-- promote an inclusive and collaborative ethos in their interactions with students; - take all forms of racism seriously, and intervene to prevent incidents from taking place; - students' names will be accurately recorded and correctly pronounced; - all staff should be aware of possible cultural assumptions and bias within their own attitudes; - use of language that perpetuates negative images of people of colour must not be used e.g. terms such as 'third world' or 'natives'; - staff must screen resource materials so that an accurate picture is given in pictures; - posters, books, TV programmes and worksheets to reinforce respect and value one another's differences; - show equal regard for all; praising, rewarding and celebrating the success of all children; and - recognise that the behaviour of all staff in the school will be seen by students as model behaviour, therefore it is imperative that all staff behaviour demonstrates tolerance, understanding and care towards all children and high quality professional relationships with all adults.
+- promote an inclusive and collaborative ethos in their interactions with students; - take all forms of racism seriously, intervene to prevent incidents from taking place and report any incidents/conflicts of a racial nature to the Assistant Headteacher for Behaviour & Ethos; - students' names will be accurately recorded and correctly pronounced; - all staff should be aware of possible cultural assumptions and bias within their own attitudes; - use of language that perpetuates negative images of people of colour must not be used e.g. terms such as 'third world' or 'natives'; - Staff must be clear where anachronistic terms are used within a particular lesson/ scheme of learning to ensure students understand that their use is now unacceptable and the context in which it is being used in the lesson e.g the use of the term 'colored' in relation to South African apartheid - staff must screen resource materials so that an accurate picture is given in pictures; - posters, books, TV programmes and worksheets to reinforce respect and value one another's differences; - show equal regard for all; praising, rewarding and celebrating the success of all students; and - recognise that the behaviour of all staff in the school will be seen by students as model behaviour, therefore it is imperative that all staff behaviour demonstrates tolerance, understanding and care towards all children and high quality professional relationships with all adults.